rcifw/cnda-help/Troubleshooting_Issues_in_CNDA/Troubleshooting_Desktop_Uploader.md

 If the `curl POST` test fails, your **network firewall** is blocking POST traffic.
 Contact your institutional IT team and provide this message:

-> “Outbound HTTPS POST requests to `https://cnda.wustl.edu` are being blocked.
+> “Outbound HTTPS POST requests to `https://cnda.wustl.edu` are being blocked when using their uploading application.
 > Please whitelist this endpoint so uploads from XNAT Desktop Client can succeed.”

 ## **Final Notes**